-The PatMar is a two-stroke port-less through-scavenged crosshead engine having four-stroke lubrication, four-stroke specific lube consumption and four-stroke scuffing resistance.
+The PatMar is a two-stroke port-less through-scavenged crosshead engine having true four-stroke lubrication, true four-stroke specific lube consumption and true four-stroke scuffing resistance.

 Click on the above gif animations to dowload the full-size controllable windows exe animation.